 7. Lipless crankbait

 Like jigs, the key to lipless crankbaits effectiveness is that they can be effectively fished in both shallow and deep water.
-That’s also what makes them so effective year-round.
+That’s also what makes the effective bass lures year-round.
 In the cold water period, bass smack lipless cranks worked over dying grass flats and deep points.
 In summer, they are an excellent tool to cover water and target schooling fish.
 They are also easy to fish through grass, and stumps as well as open water.